OseOliv/OseOliv/README.md

 ### <div align="center">Hi 👋, I'm Oseas Oliveira, student and developer from Brazil.</div>

-- 🌱 I’m currently learning Python and frameworks(Django...)
+- 🌱 I’m currently learning Python

 - 👨‍💻 All of my projects are available at https://www.oseasoliveira.com/